John Black (martyr): Early career

+First assault of 1562

 In April 1562, Black was imprisoned by Edinburgh burgh council in the Tolbooth, and the council sent a letter to Mary, Queen of Scots, outlining his faults.
 Mary wrote back from St Andrews to assure the Provost of Edinburgh there would be a trial and they should transfer Black to custody in Edinburgh Castle.

 Of the incident, the 20th-century Dominican historian Fr.
 Raymund Devas, OP, writing a history with an imprimatur, observes only that the burgh records for Edinburgh show that in "the spring of the year 1562, Fr.
 Black's enemies created an unpleasant disturbance in Edinburgh".

 John Durkan described the case in overview, "The Edinburgh town council arrest him in the chapel royal in the act of delivering letters for posting abroad, apparently to Katherine Ewart or Ewing.
 A few days later they accuse her of adultery with Black.
 The Queen, however, sends a peremptory order demanding that Black be released from the Tolbooth and given over to the Castle authorities.
 There is a distinct impression, from the order of events, that Black's immorality is an afterthought, and that the burgh authorities were determined to lay hands on him at all costs.
 It is an impression deepened by the discovery that the lady impugned is the wife of the burgh treasurer.
 We have no record of the trial, but presumably, if one took place, it was for betraying official secrets to correspondents abroad."

 Michael Lynch analysed these events of the Scottish Reformation in Edinburgh in more detail.
+The identified woman was "the divorced wife of a prominent Protestant merchant".
+John Weston had been "given his guildry by right of his wife, Katherine Ewart (Ewing), in 1549".
+He, again, "came onto the council six months later".

+Second assault of 1563

 Black was falsely reported dead after being stoned by a Protestant mob on 7 January 1563.
 As such, the event was described both by a contemporary in Edinburgh, the Senator of the College of Justice, David Chalmers, Lord Ormond, and near-contemporary Scottish Roman Catholic historian Thomas Dempster.